MicrosoftDocs/mixed-reality/mixed-reality-docs/unity-spatial-audio-ch3.md

 ---

 # Spatializing audio from a video
-In this second chapter of the spatial audio module of the HoloLens 2 Unity tutorials, you'll:
+In this 3rd chapter of the spatial audio module of the HoloLens 2 Unity tutorials, you'll:
 * Import a video and add a Video Player
 * Play the video onto a quadrangle
 * Route audio from the video to the quadrangle, and spatialize the audio